 This year we visited at the end of May, which is off-season, and we found it more effortless than ever a lovely hotel.
 Therefore, my recommendation for you would be to book several months before!

-We are wiriting a dedicated post about the best hotels and apartments in Kimolos, which you will find it in a few days.
-Stay tuned!
+We have written a dedicated post about the best hotels and apartments in Kimolos, which you will find it here!

 How to move around in Kimolos